1997 Uphaar cinema fire: HC asks police to reply to Gopal Ansal’s plea for renewal of passport | Law-Order

 - India

-The Delhi High Court Tuesday sought the response of Delhi Police to a plea by real estate tycoon Gopal Ansal, convicted and sentenced for tampering with evidence in the case related to the 1997 Uphaar cinema fire which claimed 59 lives, seeking renewal of his passport for 10 years.
+The Delhi High Court Tuesday sought the response of the city police to a plea by real estate tycoon Gopal Ansal, convicted in an evidence tampering case related to the 1997 Uphaar cinema fire trial, seeking renewal of his passport for 10 years.

 The high court listed the matter for further hearing on March 23.